How to Make an Animated GIF with PhotoshopImage Tutorials Tutorials

 No matter how you pronounce it, GIFs are the internet sensation that never fail to get a laugh.
 They’re a great way to spark engagement, grab attention, and score some points on social media—in other words, GIFs make people feel like this:

 Making a GIF is another story.
-If you’re not familiar photo and video editing programs and the process of how to make a GIF, it can be a nightmare and cause you to do one of these:
+If you’re not familiar photo and video editing programs and the process of how to make a GIF, it can be a little overwhelming and cause you to do one of these:

 That’s why we’re here to help.
 There are many different ways to create a GIF, but nothing gives you complete control like Photoshop.
 So, if you want to learn how to make a GIF and turn some heads on the web, grab a video from our library of high-quality stock footage, open up Photoshop, and follow this short and sweet tutorial.

 Step 1.
 Import Your Video into Photoshop

-After you open photoshop, click File > Import > Video Frames to Layers.
-This means that each frame in the video will exist as its own layer, making it easier to edit your soon-to-be GIF.
+After you open Photoshop, click File > Import > Video Frames to Layers.
+This will make it so that each frame in the video will exist as its own layer, making it easier to edit your soon-to-be GIF.
 For this tutorial, we used this clip of a man running and jumping on the beach.

 Step 2.
 Adjust the Length of Your Video

 After you import your video, a window pops up that allows you to adjust the length of your GIF.
 Adjust the in-point and out-point by dragging the markers underneath the timeline.
 You can also adjust the number of frames you want to import.
 The more frames you skip, the choppier the GIF will be.
 Importing every two frames will give it that authentic GIF feel, but no two GIFs are the same.

 Step 3.
 Adjust the Time of Every Frame